What's Happening to You

 - Channel 29 on your hospital television runs a continuous program (24 hours) about mom and new baby care.
 Channel 15 offers the same programming in Spanish.

-- Our pharmacy can fill any medications you need before you head home.
+- Our on-campus pharmacy can fill any medications you need before you head home.

 - We want to make sure things go well once you're home.
 See our Mom's Checklist for breastfeeding.